 “To refresh the world in mind, body and spirit.
 To inspire moments of optimism and happiness through our brands and actions.
 To create value and make a difference.”

-The inspirational and relatable statements reflects the need to add a personal touch to gain audience trust.
+The inspirational and relatable statements reflect the need to add a personal touch to gain the audience’s trust.

 5. Explain the benefits of your product or service